anotherkeebler/DiceGen/README.md

     paste beale.wordlist.asc diceware.wordlist.asc eff.large.wordlist.asc | cut -f1,2,4,6 > merged.tsv

 _Notice_ the word lists were copied from the diceware project's page at http://world.std.com/~reinhold/diceware.html.
 If you want to be a bit more paranoid, download the GPG-signed originals from there.

+## WARNING

+It is entirely possible this is the stupidest thing ever and that using it will compromise everything you own or love or are responsible for keeping safe.
+See the `LICENSE` file.

 ## TODO